henriknh/D0020E/README.md

 ###Commit files

 ```
-git commit -a -m <describe what was changed>
+git commit -a -m "<describe what was changed>"
 git push origin master
 ```
 Sign in and the repository should be updated!